bbauska/UofM-Intro-HTML5/readme.md

 files.
 While you edit them, you\'ll be able to see what they look like.
 This is why I\'m recommending you use Replit.

-# Editors: How to use Replit {#editors-how-to-use-replit .unnumbered}
+# Editors: How to use Replit

 Replit is what we call an Integrated Development Environment -- this is a fancy term software that lets you do more than just edit your